Ekristoffe/HowTo_AddKbusModbusSlave_Old/README.md

+# HowTo_AddKbusModbusSlave
-# Adding KbusModbusPFCSlave to the PFC
+Adding KbusModbusPFCSlave to the PFC

 ## Every package is bundled to a specific firmware version: For Version 12.1- FW:03.00.39(99)

 This HowTo shows how to build and install the Kbus Modbus Slave application